JHWebDeveloper/Able2Deux/README.md

 ## [Unreleased][2.3.2] - TBD

 ### Added
-- Free Rotate Mode options With Bounds and Inside Bounds.
-Content can now be rotated with its bounding box (as it previously has) or inside of its bounding bix while being auto scaled to cover said bounding box.
+- Free Rotate Mode options 'With Bounds' and 'Inside Bounds'.
+Content can now be rotated with its bounding box (as it previously has) or inside of its bounding box while being auto scaled to cover said bounding box.
 This can be used to correct crooked photos.
 - Centering slider.
-Enabled when Free Roatate Mode: With Bounds is selected.
+Enabled when Free Rotate Mode: With Bounds is selected.
 This can shift the bounding box along the available rotated space.

 ### Changed
 - Offset has been renamed to Free Rotate.